FeliSchSt/BMW_CreditScoring_Portfolio/README.md

 in this project I demonstrate my understanding of

 1. Credit Scoring methods
 2. Data Science methods (Python libraries: Pandas, NumPy, Seaborn,  Matplotlib, Scikit-learn)

-I specifically created the project using Python language to get an understanding of possible challenges that I might encounter if I get accepted for the following internship position: https://www.bmwgroup.jobs/de/de/jobfinder/job-description.98544.html.

 The overall objective is to create a credit scoring system for sample data.
 The steps I took follow https://www.investopedia.com/terms/c/credit_score.asp.
 Note that I did not do in-depth research to verify the assumptions (even though I am aware of general guidelines like https://thedocs.worldbank.org/en/doc/935891585869698451-0130022020/original/CREDITSCORINGAPPROACHESGUIDELINESFINALWEB.pdf.
 Also note that I had to make a range of assumptions.
 I am aware that in a 'real-world' context, most of them are not valid.
 However, this exercise serves to show you my approaches to problem-solving.
 Therefore, making strong assumptions is deemed acceptable.